dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Not every type that the compiler can represent internally is expressible using existing D syntax.
-For instance, when `pragma(msg)`, `stringof`, or diagnostics serialize a type, the programmer should be able to copy and paste this type and not get parsing errors.
+For instance, when `pragma(msg)`, `stringof`, or diagnostics serialize a type, the programmer should be able to copy and paste this type without getting parse errors.
-Semantic problems may still arise, e.g. due to visibility.
+Semantic problems may still arise, e.g., due to visibility.

 The main culprits are function pointers and delegates that return by reference.
-To use those as function parameter or return types, programmers are compelled to use a separate alias declaration.
+To use these as function parameter or return types, programmers are compelled to use a separate alias declaration.
 Alias declarations only support them by special-casing them.
 This has been filed as [Issue 2753][issue-2753] *(Cannot declare pointer to function returning `ref`).*

-Another point of contention is an asymmetry between types and expressions:
+Another point of contention is this asymmetry between types and expressions:
 For an expression <code>*e*</code>, also <code>(*e*)</code> is an expression and is functionally identical, but for a type <code>*T*</code>, the token sequence <code>(*T*)</code> does not denote a type.
 For expressions, the grammar rule stating that if <code>*e*</code> is an expression, so is <code>(*e*)</code>,